cck197/email-wise/copy/email.md

 ### Input

+#### Hand written product description

+Generate more revenue per email using generative AI.
+Import your previous email campaigns from Klaviyo for consistent tone and style, then select a product and generate new sales emails that convert like crazy.
+You can customise each message by providing details of special offers, stories, angles, or problems you'd like to cover.

+#### EmailWise form

-* specials: launch party introductory prices
+* **specials**: launch party introductory prices
-* stories: mention the product by name
+* **stories**: mention the product by name

-### Output
+### Generated output

-- [Subject Line #1] The Secret to Boosting Your Email Revenue (And It’s Easier Than You Think)
+* [Subject Line #1] The Secret to Boosting Your Email Revenue (And It’s Easier Than You Think)
-- [Subject Line #2] URGENT: Last Chance for Launch Party Prices! 🚀
+* [Subject Line #2] URGENT: Last Chance for Launch Party Prices! 🚀
-- [Subject Line #3] How One Shopify Store Owner Skyrocketed Sales (in Just One Week!)
+* [Subject Line #3] How One Shopify Store Owner Skyrocketed Sales (in Just One Week!)

 ---